mk997630105/Smart-Sign-Language-Translation-Gloves/README.md

       - Connect SSD1306 to J2(Using I2C interface)
       - Connect YS-LDV7 to J3
    2. Configure your EMSKs with proper core configuration

+# User manual
+## Before Running This Application
+  Download source code of Master Sign Language from github.